DFKI-SignLanguage/sacre-bird-phoenix/README.md

 ## Limitations

-The annotations and back translations are the result of a targeted benchmark audit and should not be treated as a complete correction of the original corpus.
+The annotations and back translations are the result of a targeted benchmark audit.
 Flags indicate reviewer judgements under the project’s annotation criteria.
 Absence of a flag does not necessarily mean that a segment is error-free.

 The back translations are intended as supplementary evaluation material.
 They should be interpreted together with the methodological description in the accompanying publication.